ChickenZoup/IntroToIM/Final Project/README.md

 **Issues**
 1. once I set a button that plays and pauses, sometimes it conflicts with the mouseClick function that determines where the cirlces are on the screen.

+2. collision: think of two cases: when the balls are moving on their own and when the mouse click is used